ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w8d2 - - - day planning.md

   1. How to add environment variables in the Frontend / Vite:
     - For development, we use a `.env` file (important: make sure variables start with `VITE_` for example, "VITE_API_URL")
-    - For production, we will add them on Netlify.
+    - For production, we will add them on Vercel.com.

   2. How to use them in the code (in Vite): `import.meta.env.xxx` (e.g. "import.meta.env.VITE_API_URL")